 Second, using the methods and considerations explained in the Layout Planning Guide, develop a plan for distributing nodes around your layout.

-Third, buy the LC1 LCOS Layout Starter Kit, containing a MASTER NODE and one CLIENT NODE.
+Third, buy one of the Starter Kits, which contain a MASTER, one or more CLIENTS and a selection of peripherals.
 You can buy more Clients if you need them, or later when you are ready to deploy them.
-If you are planning a big layout, get the LC2 Layout Foundation Kit instead.